bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 * _LOOK_ at your `village` directory and notice it's just a plain ol' React App that we've built and included redux.
 * _cd_ into `village` and run `npm install` to retreive the client side dependancies.
 * _RUN_ `npm start` to fire up your React Server.
+* _Notice_ your app is built out, but you don't have any actions or reducers!!
+You're goal is to solve that problem!
 * You can begin working on your Redux application now.
 Start with either the actions or reduces.
 Have fun!

 ## Project Description